 All tutor applicants will subject to our usual high standards of the recruitment process, including full background and employment checks, online interviews, references and DBS clearance.

-All training is conducted by Success for All and the Fischer Family Trust, who will also be providing access to online materials needed for the ‘Tutoring with the Lightning Squad’ programme.
+All training is conducted by the Fischer Family Trust, who will also be providing access to online materials needed for the ‘Tutoring with the Lightning Squad’ programme.
 A preparatory online session lasting 2 to 3 hours will be completed prior to your engagement with the detailed 1-day course.

-The course, facilitated by trainers from Success for All and the Fischer Family Trust, will involve on-line learning in conjunction with Zoom group learning for an interactive approach.
+The course, facilitated by trainers from the Fischer Family Trust, will involve on-line learning in conjunction with Zoom group learning for an interactive approach.
 The course content consists of experiential learning (so you can get to know from the child’s perspective how to navigate through the exercises), familiarisation of materials, assessment training, tutor-checks, set-up instructions and technical know-how.

 All materials and content are provided including training materials such as a User guide, Participation book, along with course content in hard copies for your easy access when tutoring begins.
 Continued support will be accessed via a weekly check-in sessions, giving you the opportunity to ask questions, as well as a helpline for technical support.